amoh-godwin/searcher/README.md

 # searcher

-A Search engine for your pc.
-The aim is to be faster than windows own.
+This is the installer
+that installs the application itself to the folder 'C:\\Oxytech\\Finder'

-The spec file and the bat file should be put in the cwd with pyinstaller.
+The spec file and the bat file should be put in the same folder with pyinstaller.exe.